islamovic/FLickr-Challange/README.md

 ## Project Setup

-1. Clone the project from this link: `git@github.com:islamovic/FLickr-Challange.git`
+1. Clone the project from this link `git@github.com:islamovic/FLickr-Challange.git`
 2. run 'pod install' to install `Alamofire` and `KingFisher` pods
 3. Open `Flickr.xcworkspace` then Build and Run the project.

 ## Project Architecture

-I'm Using VIP Clean Code, you can read more about it from Here: `https://hackernoon.com/introducing-clean-swift-architecture-vip-770a639ad7bf`
+I'm Using VIP Clean Code, you can read more about it from <a href="https://hackernoon.com/introducing-clean-swift-architecture-vip-770a639ad7bf" target="_blank">Here</a>

 ## Project Component